deanturpin/voyeur/readme.md

 ## OUI
 OUI must be installed for the vendor lookup.
-Curiously it is installed by default on CentOS and Scientific Linux but not Ubuntu.
+Curiously it is installed by default on CentOS and Scientific Linux but not regular Ubuntu.
 It is trivial to install, though.

 ```